curioushuman/curious-outcomes-k8s/README.md

 Error from server (BadRequest): container pod waiting to start: CreateContainerConfigError
 ```

-This means the sealed secrets for MongoDb are either missing or not aligned with the existing setup.
+One of the possible reasons, and probably most likely, is that the sealed secrets for MongoDb are either missing or not aligned with the existing setup.
 Re-create them using the commands found in the [Creating Sealed Secrets](#creating-sealed-secrets) section below.

 **MongoDB pod stuck in pending**